mpicbg-csbd/napari-kics/docs/index.md

-# Welcome to napari-karyotype
+# Welcome to napari-kics

-A plugin to evaluate the relative chromosome sizes from karyotype images.
+A plugin to estimate chromosome sizes from karyotype images.